canonical/snapcraft/docs/xdg-desktop-portals.rst

 Known Limitations
 -----------------

 -  ``org.freedesktop.portal.Flatpak.Spawn`` only works in a Flatpak.
-If your application needs to run abritrary binaries on the host system, you can use :ref:`classic confinement <snap-confinement>`.
+If your application needs to run arbitrary binaries on the host system, you can use :ref:`classic confinement <snap-confinement>`.
 -  Portal support depends on the version of ``xdg-desktop-portal`` in the host system.
 Older versions do not support all portals. `Repology <https://repology.org/project/xdg-desktop-portal/versions>`__ shows what version of ``xdg-desktop-portal`` each distribution has and the `portals NEWS <https://github.com/flatpak/xdg-desktop-portal/blob/master/NEWS>`__ file explains what portals each version supports.

 ..